 The dark side to the operation is that if managed incorrectly – homeworkers can feel isolated from the rest of the business and detached from a corporate working environment.
 This can lead to rogue / maverick behaviour and actions being taken where employees view themselves as independent to the rest of the business.

 Under UK Health and Safety legislation, it is an employer’s duty to consider the potential cause of harm to their home workers or other people as a result of the work being undertaken within the home.
-A risk assessment should be completed as should a work station assessment to identify the required controls needed to manage the risks.
+With the sudden onset of homeworking for many and the corresponding adoption of ad hoc home workstation setups, it is even more important that employers undertake and regularly review risk assessments of workstations and home/remote working arrangements to ensure that all required controls continue to address and manage the risks.

-The business could consider the production of homeworking guidelines and a checklist to support the process.
+The business could consider the production of homeworking guidelines and a checklist to support the process, with organisations such as the CIPD offering examples that can be used.

 When considering whether an employee is eligible for homeworking, managers should document whether:

-This could form part of the overall risk assessment.
+This could form part of the overall risk assessment and it may be appropriate to establish a homeworking agreement based on the findings of the assessments.
 There is guidance available from the Health and Safety Executive (HSE) on conducting a risk assessment which is free to download at www.hse.gov.uk/risk

 The Advisory, Conciliation and Arbitration Service (ACAS) has produced guidelines recommending four key ingredients for managing productive home working: